yulio94/password-generator/docs/DESIGN.md

 ## Detail Design

-### Solution one
+## Solution one

+### Validate given password length

+Execute password generation function to validate if is an allowed length.

+If program ends you will receive a message in your terminal with a error detail.

-### Solution two
+### Generate password

+If previous step works well, the password will be generated strong and printed.

 ## Considerations

-- Initially, The application is building in elixir for learning purposes.
+- Initially, The application is building in elixir for learning purpose.